ayan1948/neocortexapi/source/MySEProject/README.md

-# ML22/23- 2 Investigate and Implement KNN Classifier
+# KNN Classifier

 ## Implementation

-The KNN (K-Nearest-Neighbor ) Classifier is designed and integrated with the Neocortex API.
-It takes in a sequnce of values and preassigned labels to train the model.
+The KNN (K-Nearest-Neighbor) Classifier is designed and integrated with the Neocortex API.
+It takes in a sequence of values and preassigned labels to train the model.
 Once the model (a Dictionary mapping of labels to their sequences) is trained the user can give unclassified sequence that needs to be labeled.

-Take a look at below example:
+**For Example:**

-There are  three sequnces A, B and C which we will use to train the Classifier and then the classifier will predict the label value for unclassified sequence.
+There are three sequences A, B and C which needs to be trained(`_model` is fed with _labeled/classified_ sequences), and this is done using the `void Learn(TIN input, Cell[] cells)` method.
+Then KNN implementation can predict the label for the provided _unclassified/unlabeled_ sequence in the next stage of the pipeline using the `List<ClassifierResult<TIN>> GetPredictedInputValues(Cell[] unclassifiedCells, short howMany)` method.

+_**Sample Data**_

 ```
 _models = {